 The Contractor agrees that it will comply with all provisions of the Affirmative Action Ordinance of the City of Madison, including the contract compliance requirements.
-The Contractor agrees to submit the model affirmative action plan for public works contractors in a form approved by the Director of Affirmative Action.
+The Contractor agrees to submit the model affirmative action plan for public works contractors in a form approved by the Affirmative Action Division Manager.